The 4 Best Shades of WHITE For Dark Wood Trim or Cabinets

 • Benjamin Moore Chantilly Lace is brighter and cleaner

-• Sherwin Williams Extra White also brighter and cleaner than Pure White
+• Sherwin Williams Extra White is also brighter and cleaner than Pure White

 • Sherwin Williams White Snow is brighter and has a beautiful subtle warmth